 Nothing can be more irritating, or more intimidating, than a clogged print nozzle.
 You’re printing a job, everything seems to be progressing nicely, when suddenly you hear a clicking or knocking sound from your extruder motor.

 That dreaded clicking sound!

-You look over and see that your filament isn’t moving off of the spool and no material is being extruded from the print nozzle.
+You look over and see that your 3D Printer is not extruding, the filament isn’t moving off of the spool and the nozzle is now moving around in thin air above what's left of your print.
 The likely culprit in this situation is a clogged or blocked print nozzle.